nameko/nameko/docs/about_microservices.rst

 * Explicit `published interface <http://martinfowler.com/bliki/PublishedInterface.html>`_

-    The entrypoints for a nameko service explicitly declare its published interface.
+    The entrypoints for a Nameko service explicitly declare its published interface.
 This is the boundary between the service and its callers, and thus the point beyond which backwards compatibility must be considered or maintained.

 * Individually deployable

-    Unlike a monolith which can only be released all at once, nameko services can be individually deployed.
+    Unlike a monolith which can only be released all at once, Nameko services can be individually deployed.
 A change in one service can be made and rolled out without touching any of the others.
 Long running and highly considered release cycles can be broken into smaller, faster iterations.

 * Specialization